 The Golden Retriever breed, in common with many other large breed dogs, can be predisposed to several health conditions which are inherited from parent to offspring.
 These problems include Hip Dysplasia (HD), Elbow Dysplasia (OCD), several eye diseases, and a heart condition known as Subaortic Stenosis (SAS).
-As preservation breeders the health of our Golden Retrievers is top priority hence all Filigrigold dogs in our breeding program being screened for these conditions, along with other DNA tests listed on the Policies page of this website (certificates of which are presented to families for viewing upon the purchase of one of our puppies).
+As preservation breeders the health of our Golden Retrievers is top priority hence all Filigrigold dogs in our breeding program being screened for these conditions, along with other DNA tests listed on the Policies page of this website.

 The mode of inheritance and the specific genes involved in these diseases are yet to be fully identified.
 Most of these conditions have complex causes and are the result of many different contributing factors.
 The aberrant combination of genes which predispose the dog to the disease must be inherited and then the dog is subjected to environmental stresses which exacerbate the condition.
 Most of these conditions are polygenic – caused by the cumulative effects of a number of genes.
 Some DNA tests are now available for mutations associated with single-gene traits.

 The contributing environmental factors in hip and elbow dysplasia are the dog’s weight, the amount and type of exercise, and the puppy’s growth rate.
 These all collaborate in the expression of the disease.
 Other diseases such as epilepsy are suspected to have a genetic basis, but the mode of inheritance has not been identified.